The story of the GTP-13

 To further understand the GTP-13 story, you need to know that the Ford F3L was unfortunately an unsuccessful racing car.
 It was denied the time and money to mature.
 In the few races in which it participated, it even set a pole position.
 But it could not finish any of these races, mostly due to technical reasons.
 The following linked page gives you an overview of the car’s racing history.

 Despite it’s lack of reliability the Ford F3L had one property, that was perfect in every way - its unbeatable elegance in shape.
 Michelangelo himself would probably have liked it.
 The shape of the Ford F3L's body is the one thing we took as input for the GTP-13.
 Everything else - the chassis, suspension, drivetrain, etc. - was newly developed, designed, engineered and built.
-It consumed all of our spare time for eight years - 8000 working hours in total.
-We invested roughly 3000 working hours in the design process, which should indicate the magnitude of development that went into the GTP-13.
+It consumed all of our spare time for eight years.
 Thus, we think to have achieved a greater technical "maturity" with the GTP-13 than the F3L had.
 Besides this goal, during the design process we chose to always keep two guidelines in mind: The GTP-13 should have the style of the supersportscars of the late 1960s, and it should be as lightweight as practically possible.
 To explain the latter, let me cite legendary Lotus design engineer Colin Chapman, who said that "Adding power makes you faster on the straights.
 Subtracting weight makes you faster everywhere."

 *...GTP-13 is an acronym for Gran Turismo Prototype 2013.
 It's design was mostly

 finished in 2013.